tmcdigitech/dit11b/content/appdev/api/parsejson/index.md

 To extract information from a JSON file or a JSON response, we have to parse the data.
 ## Parse JSON in Python

+Convert JSON to a Python Dictionary
+It’s a good idea to convert JSON to a Python dictionary when you want to use the data in your code because this lets you access all of the supporting functions dictionary objects offer in Python.
+The next example uses json.loads() to convert the JSON from the examples above into a Python dictionary.
+It then uses a few of the built in functions of the dictionary object and prints the results to the console:

 We will use the following JSON in our example:

 {{< highlight python >}}